MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/b2b-sync.md

 - External sharing must be enabled for your organization.
 - External sharing must be enabled for the site or OneDrive.
 - The content must be shared with people outside the organization at the site or folder level.
 If a folder is shared, it must be through a link that requires sign-in.
-- Sharing recipients must have a Microsoft 365 work or school account (in Azure AD).
+- Sharing recipients must have a Microsoft 365 work or school account (in Azure AD) in the same cloud as the content tenant.
 - Any Azure AD conditional access policies must be compatible with guests ([more below](#ensure-any-azure-ad-conditional-access-ca-policies-are-compatible-with-external-access)).
 - ADAL must not be enabled if using builds before 19.086.*.